NanceLana/code-reviewer/README.md

 **LLM-Assisted Code Quality Assessment Tool**

-This Python application analyzes code snippets using an LLM API (OpenAI) to provide automated code review comments and quality ratings.
+This full-stack Python application analyzes code snippets using an LLM API (OpenAI) to provide automated code review comments and quality ratings.

-After you complete steps 1 and 2, add your input code snippets to the `snippets.json` in the format that's in step 3.
-Once that's set, check out step 4 on how to run the application.

-Please find the following below:
+Please find the steps to run this app below:
 1. Prerequisites
 2. Installation
 3. Input File Format